ibm-cloud-docs/security-compliance/collector-ibm.md

    It is helpful to ensure that the name is unique across your organization so that its intended purpose is clear to other members of your team.

 5. If you have a passphrase enabled, the **Existing passphrase** field displays.
 Enter your passphrase.
-If you do not have a passphrase enabled, the field will not display.
+If you do not have a passphrase enabled, the field does not display.
 6. Click **Next**.
 7. In the **Managed by** field, select **IBM**.
 8. By default, the **Private** endpoint type is selected.